HillaryDanan/abstraction-intelligence/papers/mind_body_neurochemistry.md

 **Factorized** means these are distinct dimensions, not redundant signals. **Compositional** means they combine with world-state to produce context-appropriate outputs.

+**What constrains factor assignments?** A reviewer might ask: why “appetitive intensity” for GLP-1 rather than “satiation threshold” or “consummatory drive”?
+The mappings above are underdetermined by current evidence.
+Constraints include:

+1. **Peripheral function**: What does the system do in the body?
+GLP-1 signals post-meal satiation—this suggests appetitive/wanting dimension rather than consummatory pleasure.
+1. **Central effects**: What behaviors does central modulation affect?
+GLP-1 reduces approach motivation across reward types, not just consumption.
+1. **Dissociation patterns**: What is spared when the system is modulated?
+If GLP-1 affects wanting but not liking (Berridge’s distinction), “appetitive intensity” fits better than “consummatory drive.”
+1. **Parsimony**: Prefer dimensions that explain the most variance with the fewest factors.

+**Honest status**: The factor assignments in Table 1 are hypotheses, not established facts.
+They’re constrained by the considerations above but remain underdetermined.
+Alternative mappings are possible and should be tested.

 ### 2.3 What “Compositional” Adds

 A critic might ask: how does this differ from “shared mechanisms” or “coordinated signaling”?